 * Schedule vacations and appointments outside of school hours whenever possible.
 Don't overschedule activities during the school year.
 Keep life as simple as possible.
 Absences and late arrivals need to be kept to a minimum.
 Nothing can replace the understanding gained during class-time discussions, lectures and group activities.

-*After an absence, have your student check my website for the missed assignment.
+*After an absence, have your student check Google Classroom for the missed assignment.
 This needs to be made up within one class session unless otherwise arranged with me.

 * A TI-84 Plus CE or TI-84 Plus C is highly recommended.
 A TI-84 Plus or TI-83 Plus is also acceptable.
 I do not recommend higher TI models or other brand graphing calculators.
 TI-NSPRIRE, TI-86 or TI-92 are not permitted in this course.

 I enjoy teaching mathematics and look forward to helping your son or daughter throughout the year.
 If you would like me to know anything special about how your son or daughter learns, just send me a note or e-mail me.